 The Cranbrook Observatory is FREE with admission to the Institute.

 The Acheson Planetarium is open with limited capacity.

 Tickets are available for purchase at the front desk upon your arrival at the Institute of Science on a first-come, first-serve basis.

 The museum's exhibitions are housed in 14 permanent galleries.
-There is also a changing exhibition hall, an outdoor science garden, nature trails, a state-of-the-art planetarium, an observatory and the international headquarters of the Organization for Bat Conservation.
+There is also a changing exhibition hall, an outdoor science garden, nature trails, a state-of-the-art planetarium, an observatory and an interactive fossil prep area known as exploreLAB.
 The major overarching theme to the exhibitions is the interconnectedness in nature.
 This idea is introduced to visitors in a unique, multi-media theater called the Connections Theater.